NeilHobbs/polysmooth/README.md

 # polyIRM
-Modelling insecticide resistance as a polygenetic trait.
+Modelling insecticide resistance as a polygenetic trait: SMOOTH SELECTION

 This version of modelling insecticide as a polygenic trait has insecticide selection occurring through smooth selection.
 This is where survival to the insecticide is dependent on the Polygenic Resistance Score of the individual.